Why Collaborative Divorce is a Route Worth Considering

-This contract is a written commitment stating a promise to practice good faith and fair-mindedness in their interactions and negotiations.
+This contract is a written commitment that promises to practice good faith and fair-mindedness in their interactions and negotiations.

 It is simply the couple with their collaborative attorneys – and a promise by all to be constructive and open-minded in their dealings.

-No one wants to go through negotiations only to have them implode – making you start over with new attorneys, and from a more argumentative stand-point.
+No one wants to go through negotiations only to have them implode – making you start over with new attorneys from a more argumentative standpoint.

 Why enter a collaborative divorce setting?

 Collaborative divorce gives each party a chance to listen more than they argue, to explain themselves without the fear of being judged.

-This helps keep the process moving forward in a productive way, keeping all information out in the open for everyone.
+This helps keep the process moving forward in a productive way, keeping all information in the open for everyone.